matrix-org/matrix-hookshot/README.md

 Largely, these need to be:

-- Repository contents: "Read-only"
+- Repository contents: "Read & Write"
-- Issues: "Read-only"
+- Issues: "Read & Write"
-- Pull-requests: "Read-only"
+- Pull-requests: "Read & Write"

 You will also need to subscribe to, at a minimum: